Serneum/everquest5/README.md

 A text-based game using Java Swing for basic UI.

 The first game I ever wrote.
 The name was just something that came out of the blue because there was nothing else that I could think of at the time.
-It's a simple game based on a style similar to Legend of the Green Dragon, and therfore also Legend of the Red Dragon.
+It's a simple game based on a style similar to Legend of the Green Dragon, and therefore also Legend of the Red Dragon.

 Save Files